Call us to get started on your open adoption journey.

 When your Family Profile is complete, you enter into our pool of waiting families.
-Each year, between 350 and 400 pregnant women/couples contact OA&FS to request free options counseling.
+Each year, hundreds of expectant parents contact OA&FS to request free options counseling.
 Those that choose adoption select an adoptive family after reviewing family profiles.
 Adoptive parents wait an average of 16 to 18 months once they enter the pool.

 State laws require an attorney to finalize all adoptions completed in Oregon and Washington.
 We can provide with a list of reputable adoption attorneys for this purpose.

 For a current information packet and fee schedule, please contact us at 1-800-772-1115, firstname.lastname@example.org.

 At OA&FS, you will always be welcome to access our ongoing services.
 These include adoption-related counseling and open adoption relationship guidance.
 From our summer picnics to our holiday parties, OA&FS hosts a variety of events where you can connect with other adoptive and birth families.
 There’s also public speaking opportunities.
 Adoptive parents are invited to help educate others about open adoption by sharing their stories at a variety of venues.